fscorrupt/awesome-stars/README.md

 - [hashicorp/consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [plexdrive/plexdrive](https://github.com/plexdrive/plexdrive) - Plexdrive mounts your Google Drive FUSE filesystem (optimized for media playback)
 - [alcionai/corso](https://github.com/alcionai/corso) - Free, Secure, and Open-Source Backup for Microsoft 365
-- [aceberg/WatchYourLAN](https://github.com/aceberg/WatchYourLAN) - Lightweight network IP scanner with web GUI
+- [aceberg/WatchYourLAN](https://github.com/aceberg/WatchYourLAN) - Lightweight network IP scanner.
+Can be used to notify about new hosts and monitor host online/offline history
 - [hay-kot/homebox](https://github.com/hay-kot/homebox) - Homebox is the inventory and organization system built for the Home User
 - [aunefyren/poenskelisten](https://github.com/aunefyren/poenskelisten) - A self-hosted application for sharing wishlists and collaborating on gifts and presents.
 - [ovo/crunchyrip](https://github.com/ovo/crunchyrip) - Download full episodes from Crunchyroll